Investors vexed by WH Group's army of IPO underwriters

 | HONG KONG

-HONG KONG The world's biggest pork company has deployed 29 banks to market its up to $5.3 billion Hong Kong IPO in the hopes of getting a better price for its shares in a volatile market.
+HONG KONG The world's biggest pork company has deployed 29 banks to market its up to $5.3 billion (3.1 billion pounds) Hong Kong IPO in the hopes of getting a better price for its shares in a volatile market.
 But instead of creating a buzz, the underwriters are creating confusion.

 China's WH Group Ltd is pricing its shares this week as it raises funds to help repay loans taken to finance its $4.9 billion acquisition of U.S.-based Smithfield Foods Inc last year.